New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his many enemies.

 “But it clicked best with Luc Nilis, with whom I played at PSV.”

-Together for two seasons at PSV from 1994 to 1996, it may have been Ronaldo who moved on to Barcelona, but Nilis more than matched his achievements on the pitch in Holland.
-He won Dutch Football of the Year in 1995 and finished Eredivisie Top Scorer in 1996.
+Together for two seasons at PSV from 1994 to 1996, it may have been Ronaldo who moved on to Barcelona but Nilis more than matched his achievements on the pitch in Holland winning Dutch Football of the Year in 1995 and finished Eredivisie Top Scorer in 1996.

-A year later and with Ronaldo now at Barcelona Nilis helped PSV to a first league title in five years and finished top scorer once again.
+A year later and with Ronaldo now at Barcelona Nilis helped PSV to a first league title in five years and finished top scorer once again in 1997.
 On the international stage, goals home and away in a qualifying play-off against Ireland saw Lucky Luc guide Belgium back to the World Cup, having missed out on Euro 96.

 “Luckily for us, Roy Keane was not available,” Nilis would quip years later but, to ex-Belgium national coach Robert Waisege, there was nothing lucky about Nilis’ approach to the beautiful game.